HydroModPy/HydroModPy/docs/developers/parquet_lakehouse_architecture.md

 with exponential backoff over `duckdb.IOException` at connect time, and `@with_lock_retry` does the same on `execute()` calls for write methods.

-Read-only queries never hit the retry path — a reader that collides with a writer raises naturally and the caller can retry.
+Read-only queries never hit the retry path: a reader that collides with a writer raises naturally and the caller can retry.

 See `parquet_lakehouse_concurrency.md` for the failure modes and